JordanRuili/DDS-Security/README.md

 However, as the computer I am using with 4 CPU cores, I could only launch 3 subscribers apart from the publisher.
 To launch additional subscribers I used at least twice a same core, which resulted in the first observation made.

+Script results :
+The bash scripts scenario1.sh and scenario2.sh can be launched from the common repository root to test the different outputs of the workplan (participants are launched from different cores).